top of page

 Robin also does live screen printing demonstrations and workshops, sharing their passion with aspiring artists and inviting others to explore their own creativity.
 Robin’s work reflects a humble dedication to the power of creativity as a means of reflection, processing, meditation, and connection.

-“Slowly/Surely” is the debut solo gallery exhibition by artist Robin Henry.
-This autobiographical exhibition explores themes of storytelling, change, and healing brought to life through hand-painted enamel signs and sculpture.
-Each piece acts as a bookmark, dog-earing important stories and transformative moments in the artist’s long journey towards healing and gentleness.
+“Slowly/Surely” was the debut solo gallery exhibition by artist Robin Henry.
+This autobiographical exhibition explored themes of storytelling, change, and healing brought to life through hand-painted enamel signs and sculpture.
+Each piece acted as a bookmark, dog-earing important stories and transformative moments in the artist’s long journey towards healing and gentleness.
 The central wall installation features thirty-two cut-out pieces of sign work, displayed floor to ceiling in salon fashion.
 Each piece is designed to be viewed up close as an individual memory, and afar as part of a larger interconnected story.
-Robin Henry is known for their screenprinting and mural work .
+Robin Henry is known for their screen-printing and mural work .
 This exhibition denotes a new avenue in their career, inviting the viewers to engage with vulnerable memories that have shaped the artist’s path.

-The exhibition will run from Feb.
+The exhibition ran from Feb.
 27th until Mar.
 9th.
-The opening reception will be taking place on Feb.
+The opening reception took place on Feb.
 29th, from 6PM until 9PM.

 ABOUT THE ARTIST